-General Remarks

-The property was found to be in a condition consistent with age and type.
-Items of repair both internally and externally should be capable of remedy during normal routine maintenance.
+General Remarks The property was found to be in a condition consistent with age and type.
+Most items of repair should be capable of remedy during normal routine maintenance.
+There is a broken glazed window to the garage and evidence of water ingress at the roof.
+The internal layout has been changed.

-A conservatory has been added and a first floor cloak room with W.C. installed and the owner informs me that documentation is available for these works.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-Other accommodation: There is a conservatory.

-Essential Repairs

-Losentiai Nepairo

-None.

-Retention recommended?
-Yes X No
+Essential Repairs None.
+Estimated cost of essential repairs £ Retention recommended?Yes X No Amount £